 And that's all for now!

 We hope this article helped clear all your queries regarding the IB Psychology IA rubrics and wish it serves as a foundation for your Psychology IA journey.
-Unless you understand what the IB expects from your Psychology Investigation, writing an IA will only seem harder than it really is.
-We tried to take you through the process step by step while keeping in context the standard IB guidelines.
+Unless you understand what the IB expects from your Psychology Investigation, writing an IA will only seem more complicated than it really is.
+We took you through the process step by step while keeping the standard IB guidelines in context.

-Also, as Paulomi Choudhury herself mentioned, you don't have to go looking for topics elsewhere.
+Also, as Paulomi Choudhury mentioned, you don't have to look for topics elsewhere.
 Your Oxford Course Companion has many theories you could replicate, and what better than the studies included in your curriculum?

 So, it's a wrap!

 Want some A-quality guidance?
-Look no further; at Nail IB, we have assembled premium content for you to ace your IBs, and you might want to check out our resources for a smooth IB experience.
-Click here for top-notch IB resources or here to assess how your prep is going!
+Look no further; at Nail IB, we have assembled premium content for you to ace your IBs, and you should check out our resources for a smooth IB experience.
+Click here for top-notch IB resources or to assess how your prep is going!

-We hope this article will serve as a foundation for you to get going on that IB Psychology IA Investigation of yours!
+This article will be a foundation for you to get going on that IB Psychology IA Investigation of yours!